We look beyond the stereotypes of cheese, chocolate, and mountains to give you a true insight into what life in Switzerland is really like.

 Living in Switzerland

 Switzerland has long been an attractive destination for expats and for good reason.
 The country has stunning natural landscapes, great tourist attractions, solid infrastructure, and a very high quality of life.
-In fact, three of its cities – Zurich, Geneva, and Bern – rank in the top 10 cities on Mercer’s 2019 Quality of Living City Ranking.
-Zurich also placed fourth in the 2020 Global Cities and Happiness Ranking.
+In fact, two of its cities – Zurich (Zürich) and Geneva (Genève) rank in the top 10 cities on the Economist Intelligence Unit’s 2022 Global Liveability Index.
+Zurich also placed fourth in the 2022 Global Cities and Happiness Ranking.

 Much of this is because Switzerland prioritizes safety, efficiency, and good living.
 It is considered to be one of the safest countries in the world; although, of course, you still have to watch for minor annoyances like petty theft.
 Swiss public transport is also highly efficient and provides great links throughout the country and beyond.

-The education system in Switzerland is also of an exceedingly high level, which also results in a highly innovative economy.
+The education system in Switzerland is of an exceedingly high level, which results in a highly innovative economy.
 The country’s healthcare system is also one of the best in the world.
 And finally, to protect its abundant nature, Switzerland is very environmentally conscious.
-In fact, the country ranked third on the 2020 Environmental Performance Index.
-This is largely due to its great air quality, safe drinking water, and solid waste management.
-Switzerland also ranks for its commitment to reducing climate change markers and pollution emissions.
+In fact, the country ranked ninth on the 2022 Environmental Performance Index.
+This is largely due to its great air quality, safe drinking water, and efficient waste management.
 And this is all before we’ve even gotten to the nation’s iconic food, which includes world-famous chocolate and cheese.

-There are around 2.1 million foreign residents living among Switzerland’s 8.6 million permanent resident population.
+There are around 2.2 million foreign residents living among Switzerland’s 8.7 million permanent resident population.
 The majority of these are from EU states, including Italy, Germany, Portugal, and France.
-However, there are also 171,000 residents of Asian descent, and 112,000 from Africa.
-With a reasonably multicultural population, therefore, expats immediately feel welcome in the country, especially in the bigger cities.
+However, there are also roughly 180,800 residents of Asian descent, and 116,200 from Africa.
+Thanks to its reasonably multicultural population, expats immediately feel welcome in the country, especially in the bigger cities.

 Geography of Switzerland